sbadillo/sbadillo.github.io/content/does-it-makes-sense.md

 From this simplistic point of view, we might wonder if that even makes sense to burn oil.

 Net energy was introduced by Odum and Odum in 1976.
-The idea proposed that everything has an energy content, and introduced the *British thermal unit (BTU)* in order to measure and compare it.
+The idea proposed that everything has an energy content, and introduced the *British thermal unit* (BTU) in order to measure and compare it.

+### What about solar cells ?

-Similarly, **producing solar photovoltaic cells** requires a significant amount of energy.
+Producing solar photovoltaic cells requires a significant amount of energy.
 But, over its lifetime, the solar cell will produce more energy than the energy required to create the cell itself.
 Using the sun as *infinite* resource, the cell will create enough energy to compensate its own production energy costs, its own disposal costs, and still end-up with a positive energy balance.

-#### So what makes a energy form «sustainable» ?

 We should judge forms of energy by two criteria: